truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

 Have this information handy to complete this procedure:

 * All the assigned network addresses and host names (VIP, controller 1 and 2 IP addresses).
-* Other network information including domain name(s), and DNS server, default gateway, alias or other static IP addresses.
+* Other network information including domain name(s), and DNS server, default gateway, alias, or other static IP addresses.
 * The IPMI access addresses for each controller and the administration credentials for IPMI access to these addresses.
 * SCALE license file provided by iXsystems.
 * SCALE Storage Controller 1 (A) and 2 (B) serial numbers (refer to contracts or documentation provided with the system or contact iXsystems Support and provide your contract number).